teobot/surveyWebsite/README.md

 ### What am I doing / have done?
+- [x] Created a RESTful API that returns all the usernames if the user is logged in
+- [x] The admin page now displays all the current users usernames in real time
+- [x] added another user into the database creation

+### Latest update notes 02/11/2019
 - Update section 5 on the google forms compet page
-- - [ ] Go through and fix the formatting.
+- - [x] Go through and fix the formatting.

-### Latest update notes 02/11/2019
-- [x] Tweaked the look of the ReadMe.md page
-- [x] Show the new database information in account.php page
-- [x] Lots more work on the competitors page
-- [x] fixed the navbar admin tool link, and made it fullscreen with the body been in a container

 ### Features to add
 - [ ] Phone Number must be checked to see its actually a phonenumber